 It feels daring, this Linklater aesthetic, and something I profoundly relate to.
 Watching these movies in a row only convinced me further that he’s not fucking around.

 In one of my favorite sequences from Waking Life, the one in which Linklater himself appears (playing pinball and philosophizing, a ridiculous and almost certainly true-to-life self-portrait), he says, “I’m not saying you don’t know what you’re talking about.
 It’s just that I don’t know what you’re talking about.”
 This gap between experience and knowing is as central to the aesthetic as time, or whatever it is we perceive time to be.
-Waking Life is a collection of snapshots, democratically presented.
+Waking Life is an omnivorous collection of snapshots, democratically presented.
 It wants to eat everything in its path.
 School of Rock is bounded and conventional, but strangely convinced that shackles can be removed, looking around wildly for escape hatches.

 It’s a career-long shaggy dog story, delivered through a variety of formal structures.
 What do we know?
 How do we know it?
 Why are we here?
 Why shouldn’t we be?
 What’s the meaning behind the meanings?
 Is there a God?
 Can I ever know someone?
 Can I ever know myself?
 What is knowing?